 When looking at the publishers and researching the investment in these trends, you get a sense of how they adapting their products.
 Although many publishers will argue that they have products born with these trends, the reality is ERP is evolutionary not revolutionary as most businesses can’t afford the uncertainty or withstand dramatic revolutionary change on a regular and recurring basis.

 Some products were born in the cloud and struggled to become viable, where others were born on premise and struggled to make it to the cloud.
 The leaders have all made the transition to include cloud, in-memory and AI.
 They are all now working toward Customer Experience (CX) and quantum computing or the next technology you may not even have heard of.

-I-BN is not the largest cloud service provider, but we are considered a leader in our segment.
-By specializing in small to mid-market business management software and the database platforms, we design our clouds specifically for the application, database technology and computing profile to optimize for performance and adaptability.
+I-BN was never the largest cloud service provider, but we were considered a leader in our segment.
+By specializing in small to mid-market business management software and the database platforms, we select clouds specifically for the application, database technology and computing profile to optimize for performance and adaptability.
 These “application defined clouds” provide the right balance of performance and flexibility without sacrificing security.
 Because we have succeeded for over 20 years, software providers call on our experts to participate in forums, leadership councils and to speak at events.

-For more information call one of our solution architects at 678-627-0646 x230, or e-mail a sales representative at email@example.com.
+For more information call one of our solution architects at 678-627-0646, or e-mail an I-BN representative at email@example.com.